Fred T. Goldberg Jr.

-Fred T. Goldberg Jr. (born October 15, 1947) is an American tax lawyer who has served in high-ranking positions in the United States Government, including holding the position of Commissioner of Internal Revenue.
+Fred T. Goldberg Jr. (born October 15, 1947) is an American tax lawyer who has held high-ranking positions in the United States government, including the positions of Chief Counsel of the IRS, Commissioner of Internal Revenue, and Assistant Secretary of the Treasury for Tax Policy.
+Outside of government, he has had a distinguished legal career in private practice and has been active in tax policy initiatives.
+His career is marked by major contributions to tax administration, including reforms to improve taxpayer services and efforts to modernize the IRS.

 Career

-Goldberg graduated from Yale University with a Bachelor's degree in 1969.
+Goldberg graduated from Yale University with a bachelor's degree in 1969.
 After obtaining his B.A., he was a special assistant at the Office of Economic Opportunity.
-In 1971, he accepted a position as an Assistant Dean for Yale's Calhoun College and served as an instructor in political science and economics at Yale.
-He held these positions until 1973, when he completed his Juris Doctor degree at Yale Law School.
+In 1971, he accepted a position as an assistant dean for Yale's Calhoun College and was an instructor in political science and economics at Yale.
+He held these positions until 1973, when he completed his juris doctor degree at Yale Law School.

 After completing his J.D., was hired as an associate with the firm Latham, Watkins, and Hills.
 He was named as a partner in the firm in 1981.
-He served with the firm until 1984.
+He worked with the firm until 1984.

-From 1982 to 1986, Goldberg served at the Internal Revenue Service:
+From 1982 to 1986, Goldberg worked at the Internal Revenue Service (IRS):